MAGICGrants/MagicGrants.org/posts/_posts/blog/2020-09-16-2020-Scholarship-Recipients.md

 ---
 layout: post
-title: "Announcing our 2020 Scholarship Recipients!"
+title: "Announcing Our 2020 Scholarship Recipients!"
 excerpt: "Three students were selected for undergraduate scholarships for the 2020-2021 school year."
 date: 2020-09-16
 author: magicboard